AppSecure-nrw/security-quest/capabilities.md

       - Incentive for teams who get better (metrics)
     - ctf on other teams systems
     - give feedback to everyone in the guilde to keep everyone honest

+# Dependencies
-- Handling of Known Vulnerabilities on Request
+1. Handling of Known Vulnerabilities on Request
-  - Test Server Side Libraries Regarding Known Vulnerabilities
+  1. Test Server Side Libraries Regarding Known Vulnerabilities
-  - Test Client Side Libraries Regarding Known Vulnerabilities
+  1. Test Client Side Libraries Regarding Known Vulnerabilities
+  2. test-container-images-regarding-known-vulnerabilities
-- Continuous Handling of Known Vulnerabilities
+2. Continuous Handling of Known Vulnerabilities
   - Nightly Test Components Regarding Known Vulnerabilities
-- Continuous Update of Dependencies
+3. Continuous Update of Dependencies
   - Nightly Dependency Version Upgrade
-- Usage of Well Maintained Software
+4. Usage of Well Maintained Software
   - Ensure Only Using Components Which Are Under Active Development
-  - Do you regularly evaluate the lifecycle state and support status of every software asset and underlying infrastructure component, and estimate their end of life?
+  - Do you regularly evaluate the lifecycle state and support status of every software asset and underlying infrastructure component

+# Coding
+1. SAST (Static Application Security Testing)
+  - static-analysis-for-all-self-written-components (server)
+  - Static analysis for important client side components
+2. Code Review
+  - team code-review
+    - get a peer from the guild
+  - guild code-review
+3. Prevent Bad Code on Commit
+  - prevent-secrets-in-source-code
+  - SAST

+# Network
+1. DAST (Dynamic Application Security Testing)
+  - dynamic-scan-for-security-vulnerabilities
+  - testing-for-bypassing-authentication-schema
+2. DAST With Authenticated Sessions
+  - DAST With Different Roles
+3. Ensure Strong Authentication Everywhere
+  - Testing for Weaker Authentication in Alternative Channel
+3. API Fuzzing
+  - api-fuzzing
-- Identifying of Vulnerabilities in  Source Code
+  - Coverage of more input vectors
+4. Coverage of Self Written Security Features
+  - 4.4.7 Testing for Weak Password Policy
+  - 4.5.3 Testing for Privilege Escalation
+  - 4.5.4 Testing for Insecure Direct Object References
+4. Application Resilience
-  - Security Code Review
+  - load-tests
+  - Do you perform denial of service and security stress testing?
+5. Network Resilience
+6. Infrastructure Resilience